MSzajowka/30_functions/readme.md

-# The 30 functions for learning purposes
+# The 30 functions for learning purposes.

 ## 1. Counting the n-degree square root from x.